noxer/gops/README.md

 ```

 ## Currently available segments
-Currently GoPS comes with a sall selection of segments for your prompt, which can be found in segments/
+Currently GoPS comes with a small selection of segments for your prompt, which can be found in segments/

 | Segment    | Displayed Information |
 | ---------- | ---------- |